 Changing your passwords frequently and making your passphrase complicated is vital to secure your outdoor video security system.

 Updating your outdoor property security camera firmware frequently helps address the loopholes and vulnerability.
+(Learn more about how to update your camera firmware)

 Find out more about how to secure your CCTV or IP security camera from hacking.